giantswarm/oka/README.md

     command: mcp-server-kubernetes
 ```

+See the [reference configuration file](./pkg/config) for more details on available options.

 ### Running OKA

 Once you have created your configuration file, you can run OKA using the following command: